-Outcome area Key performance indicator Communication Increase the number of people accessing heritage information via Council's website and Arts and Heritage Database, accessed through Council's library catalogue.
+Outcome area Key performance indicator Knowledge Increase the research conducted on the region's heritage.
+Conservation Increase the number of people who access the Sunshine Coast Cultural Heritage Reference Group and the Heritage Advisory Service for advice and support.
+Support Increase the programs and events funded via the Heritage Levy that strive to achieve good heritage outcomes.
+Communication Increase the number of people accessing heritage information via Council's website and Arts and Heritage Database, accessed through Council's library catalogue.
 Advocacy Increase the level of engagement between Council and external stakeholders (community organisations, other levels of government etc.).

-Implementation of the Sunshine Coast Innovate Reconciliation Action Plan March 2017-June 2019 occurred in close partnership with the Traditional Owners and the broader First Nations community.
-Council's First Peoples Advisory Committee and Cross Working Team Working Group: First Nations Partnerships.
+Implementation of the Sunshine Coast Innovate Reconciliation Action Plan March 2017-June 2019 occurred in close partnership with the Traditional Owners and the broader First Nations community, Council's First Peoples Advisory Committee and Cross Working Team Working Group: First Nations Partnerships.
 Findings are reported annually to the peak body, Reconciliation Australia, and to the public through a variety of media.